Music Choice: Linear audio channels

-Music Choice currently offers over 50 linear channels of various music radio formats through digital cable providers.
+Music Choice currently offers over 140 linear channels of various music radio formats through digital cable providers.
 The number of channels available varies by provider.
+It adds several genres such as R&B, techno, hip-hop, jazz, blues, folk, country, rock, seasonal, and faith-based music across various decades.

 Music Choice On Demand

-Music Choice offers free video on demand content, including hundreds of music videos from various recording artists, original programs, and artist features.
+Music Choice offers free video on demand content with most cable TV packages, including hundreds of channels and playlists.

 TV Everywhere App

-Starting in July 2008, Music Choice released iOS and Android apps.
-The app requires login with a participating provider's TV Everywhere authentication credentials to use, and the same access is available on traditional desktop/laptop web browsers.
+In July 2008, Music Choice released the Music Choice TV Everywhere app for iOS and Android.
+The app requires login with a participating provider's TV Everywhere authentication credentials to use, and the same access is available on traditional computer web browsers.

+In March 2026, Music Choice introduced the ETV look to the webplayer, allowing the same features from the mobile and TV app to be used on any web browser.

 Each Music Choice channel is distributed in a freeze frame television format, where still slides appear on screen while the audio plays.
-These slides typically display:

-Banner advertising, which is the only form of advertising shown on the service, as the audio programming remains commercial-free.

-"Did You Know?" factoids, such as when the artist was born, where they live, etc. To go into detail, these factoids never appear on the first slide of a song, and rather after the first.

-In the past, the on-screen trivia factoids have drawn criticism for occasionally presenting grim or morbid content.
-A May 2017 HuffPost article highlighted that some slides featured details about illnesses, homicides, and suicides involving musical artists and their close relations, describing the tone as unusually dark for a music platform.
+These slides typically display banner advertising (which is the only form of advertising shown on the service) and "Did You Know?" factoids which contained various pieces of music trivia.
+These on-screen trivia factoids have drawn criticism for occasionally presenting harsh or morbid content.
+A May 2017 HuffPost article highlights that some slides featured details about illness, homicide, and suicide involving musical artists and their close relations, describing the tone as abnormally dark for a music platform.